hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 once divine (the motive of) our conduct.
 Our mother was indeed of an unsuspecting nature, but our father gave her to understand that Balkrishna had left home for some (unknown) place.
 Thereupon she persisted in saying that I knew his whereabouts and refused to eat anything unless I brought him back by writing to him.
 I told her that he had not apprised me of his departure.

-But would she believe it?
+But would she
+believe it?
 How could our parents, who knew our daily mode of life, believe what I told them ?
 Then I thought that I had not acted properly in remaining behind.
 I could not bear to hear my mother's lamentations.
 But what could I do ?
 Wishing to get out of the difficulty any how, I assured her that he had gone to Baroda, and made her take her meal.
 My mother importuned me daily (to give information about my brother), but every day I basely deluded her with some fresh explanation.

+Our
-Our parents led a moral life and I was heartily grieved to have abandoned them and caused them trouble.
+parents led a moral life and I was heartily grieved to have abandoned them and caused them trouble.
 Every one in the town would ask me where my brother had gone, and I would reply that he had gone to Baroda, in search of employment.
 In this manner about fifteen days elapsed, but I received no letter giving any account of his health, &c.
 This circumstance caused me great anxiety.

 One day, however, I unexpectedly received a telegram, requesting me to remit Rs.
 25 to him by a telegraphic money-order.
 The perusal thereof removed my anxiety, as I learnt from it that my brother was in good health.
 I then began to guess why he wanted money.
 That, however, was no proper time for (idle) conjectures, and so I began to consider how I might procure the requisite amount.

 Though a perusal of our lives would lead the reader to suppose that we were expert thieves, we never unjustly took a single chhadam from any one.
 On the contrary, in money matters we obliged others, but never incurred any debt ourselves.
 Not being addicted to any vice we never wanted money.
 If we at all wanted money, it was for the good of the country.
 As we thus lived a life of probity, we had considerable credit with the people.
 I was sure that my request for money would not be refused by any one (of our friends).
-Accordingly, when I asked for the said amount of one of our 991friends he at once paid it.
+Accordingly, when I asked for the said amount of one of our friends he at once paid it.

 I heartily thanked him for this and at once remitted the amount by a telegraphic money-order to my brother's address at the Allahabad Post Office according to his instructions.
-From my brother's (continued) absence my father concluded that I, his" eldest son, would also follow him, and even sent letter to that effect., to his friends and acquaintances.
+From my brother's (continued) absence my father concluded that I, his eldest son, would also follow him, and even sent letter to that effect, to his friends and acquaintances.
 Not having received any letters from my brother for fifteen days after I had remitted the said amount to him, I became anxious, when one day, as I awoke at dawn, I heard my dear brother's voice, to my great delight.

 First of all I devoutly thanked God on seeing my brother in sound health.
 I was especially delighted at the thought that my mother would rejoice (at my brother's return).
 Accordingly, when she saw Balkrishna that morning her face plainly indicated the joy felt by her.
 Then on the second or third day after my brother's return, I asked him to give an account of what had occurred at the place to which he had gone.
 This he did in detail.
 I think that the high hopes which we had entertained about Nepal were wholly destroyed.
 I wish that my brother should himself write an account of the perilous position in which he had found himself.
 I, therefore, omit it from this narrative.

 After this, we determined to accomplish our object by remaining in our country, regardless of consequences.
 We also determined never to abandon our parents.
 Having pondered over what we should do next, I said to my brother that we might make one more application (to Government), stating. " Since you decline to appoint to suitable posts men like ourselves, who are fond of the art